AdriaBaro/adriabaro.github.io/projects/CAI/text.md

 ## Implementation of a nonwoven fabric industrial plant

 ### DESCRIPTION
+The project was the main purpose of the *Constructions and Industrial Architecture* course, at MSc level.
+This course intended to provide knowledge in the relation between industrial-economic activities and its physical environment together with the industrial building construction.
+This was to be achieved with theoretical lectures and a practical approach which is showed with this project.

 ### THE TEAM
 This project was performed with three fellow students of the same degree.
 Each of us was involved in all the parts.